-The internal regulator requires a compensation capacitor to be stable.
-A typical design requires a 4.7uF capacitor between the VOUT1V2 and GND pins.
+The internal regulator requires a compensation capacitor (minimum 3.3μ) to be stable.
+A typical design uses a 4.7μ F or 10μ F capacitor between the VOUT1V2 and GND pins.
 Do not connect any other load to the VOUT1V2 pin.

 The internal regulator will generate a Power-On-Reset (POR) pulse when the output voltage rises above the POR threshold.
 The POR will reset all the core digital circuits.